Gravlax

 Refrigerating gravlax

-Afterwards, remove the plastic wrap from the fish, pour out the juice which has accumulated, and wipe off any excess brine from the fish.
+Afterwards, remove the plastic wrap from the fish, pour out the juice that has accumulated, and wipe off any excess brine from the fish.
 There are two schools of thought when it comes to this brine.
 One suggests that this liquid be used to create a sauce for the salmon, while another school is adamant about not consuming it.
 The choice is up to you!
 Finally, slice the salmon diagonally from one corner to the centre of the fillet and serve on toasted bread.
 Top your gravlax sandwich with fresh dill, lemon juice, and a smear of honey dill mustard.

 Private Chefs, Art of Dining